Bachelor of Applied Science (Psychology)

 Details

-RMIT offers a variety of learning and teaching approaches including lectures, seminars, workshops, presentations, and group discussions.
-These are delivered in English.
+You will learn through a variety of teaching approaches including lectorials, seminars, workshops, presentations, tutorials and group discussions.

-Ongoing assessment throughout the semester includes exams, essays, reports, oral classes, presentations, group projects, research projects, and practical assignments.
+Ongoing assessment throughout the semester includes quizzes, essays, reports, oral presentations, group projects, research projects, and practical assignments.

 The knowledge and skills you will acquire throughout this degree and how they can be applied in your career are described in the learning outcomes.